retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

   - Public IPs default to 100 and each cluster needs 4 PIPs
   - Each cluster deploys 5 VMs
   - Make sure you have quota and budget
-    - We suggest 2 clusters / attendee quota
+    - We suggest 1.5-2 clusters / attendee quota
+    - Encourage deleting unused resources

 ### Repo Setup